The Ultimate Guide to Suva Nightlife + Safety Tips© FijiPocketGuide.com

 • Cocktails – thanks to the demand for fruity tropical cocktails in the tropical paradise of Fiji, bars are always competing to have the most creative recipes!

-• Kava – a traditional ceremonial drink made from ground Yaqona roots.
+• Kava – a traditional ceremonial drink made from ground yaqona roots.
 You can’t usually order it at the bar, but you can join a kava ceremony through village visit tours.
-Find out more in 10 Best Ways to Experience the Fijian Culture.
+Find out more in the 10 Best Ways to Experience the Fijian Culture.

 • Bounty Rum – a locally brewed rum from the abundance of sugar cane fields found across Fiji